Acting Director and Lecturer, Museum Education

 School: Graduate School of Education and Human Development

-Lotte Lent, Assistant Director of the Museum Education Program, has 20 years of experience as an interpretation professional.
+Lotte Lent, Acting Director and Lecturer, Museum Education Program, has more than 20 years of experience as an interpretation professional.
 She has served in roles ranging from park ranger and chief of interpretation to advising on interpretation planning and museum education in Australia and the US.

 In the US, Lotte has provided independent contracting for a variety of organizations and museums including the Institute for Museum and Library Services, the US Botanic Garden, the Smithsonian Associates, and the International Spy Museum.
 Lotte is credentialed as a Certified Interpretive Trainer and certification evaluator for the National Association for Interpretation.

-Most recently, Lotte was the researcher and writer for the National Park Service 21st Century Interpretive Skills Vision Paper.
-Lotte is also an invited facilitator for the Future of Learning Institute at the Harvard Graduate School of Education.
+Lotte served as researcher and writer for the National Park Service 21st Century Interpretive Skills Vision Paper and as an invited facilitator for the Future of Learning Institute at the Harvard Graduate School of Education.